larrylindsey/CATMAID/sphinx-doc/source/area_tracing.rst

 objects from django.
 Coordinates are in pixels.
 Polygon operations are performed through the shapely dependency.
-Consult the `Shapely User Manual <http://toblerity.github.io/shapely/manual.html#polygons>`_ on how to operate on polygons.
+Consult the `Shapely User Manual <http://toblerity.github.io/shapely/manual.html#polygons>`_ for polygon operations.

-Area trace information is stored as an AreaSegment object.
+Area trace information is stored as an AreaSegment object, defined in models.py

 Potentially Useful Functions
 ````````````````````````````